 French skincare is my love language.
 And French soaps.
 And French makeup.
 And French perfumes.

-You get the idea… in fact, I even wrote a book on French beauty secrets!
+You get the idea.
+I even wrote a book on French beauty secrets!

-Till now, this has translated into hours-long expeditions to the city’s cult pharmacies because in Paris, it’s globally believed, skincare means French pharmacies.
+Until now, this has translated into hours-long expeditions to the city’s cult pharmacies because, in Paris, it’s globally believed that skincare means French pharmacies.

-But somehow, after every visit I come back less than satisfied.
+But somehow, after every visit, I came back less than satisfied.

-Tubes of Vitamin A (the legendary A313) and bottles of thermal water are all well and fine but where are those gorgeous rose balms, those French soaps redolent with the very air of Provence, those powdery fragrances that literally define Parisian glamour?
+Tubes of Vitamin A (the legendary A313) and bottles of thermal water are all well and fine, but where are those gorgeous rose balms, those French soaps redolent with the very air of Provence, those powdery fragrances that literally represent Parisian glamour?

-And what’s the point of stocking up on brands like Biotherm and Avene in Paris, when these are easily available all over the world?
+And what’s the point of stocking up on brands like Biotherm and Avene in Paris when these are readily available worldwide?
 Surely, there has to be something more?

-Because these are their secret pleasures, their own private indulgences.
-Both pretty and potent, these are the beauty products French women are really stocking up on at home.
+Because these are their secret pleasures, their private indulgences.
+Both pretty and potent, these are the beauty products French women really stock up on.

-Not only do French women love and use them, makeup artists and beauty editors obsess over them as well.
+Not only do French women love and use them, but makeup artists and beauty editors also obsess over them.

-And thankfully, with the advent of internet shopping, these little marvels can be shipped to wherever you reside — even if a trip isn’t in your near future.
+Thankfully, with internet shopping, these little marvels can be shipped to wherever you reside—even if a trip isn’t in your near future.
 Want to know the real art of French beauty?
 Here it is.

 Pre de Provence Rose de Mai Body Cream

-And with good reason: It’s anchored by Rose de Mai blossoms, which bloom for only 5 weeks in the year and are fabulous at softening, hydrating and protecting the complexion.
-Apply it anywhere skin needs a little TLC.
+And with good reason: It’s anchored by Rose de Mai blossoms, which bloom for only five weeks a year and are fabulous at softening, hydrating, and protecting the complexion.
+Apply it anywhere the skin needs a little TLC.

 La Societe Parisienne de Savons L’Eau de Cologne Soap

-These retro-inspired bars call upon the sunny fields of Provence, where the aroma of rosemary, mint and eucalyptus perfume the hills — both refreshing and uplifting!
+These retro-inspired bars call upon the sunny fields of Provence, where the rosemary, mint, and eucalyptus perfume the hills — both refreshing and uplifting!

 Don’t miss the vintage-style label, which required some intensive research, legal meanderings and other technical obstacles in designer Daniel Pelavin’s quest for visual authenticity in French beauty products.